 CY O’Connor had worked with John Irvine on the construction of the harbour in Hokitika and was obviously impressed with his work so he requested he come to Western Australia as one of his Superintendent or Harbour Works.

 Once in Western Australia they settled in a small cottage in De Lisle North Fremantle – presumably a workers cottage provided by the Public Works Dept responsible for the construction work.

 More offspring continued, Violet Irvine in 1893, and Marian (Shaw) in October 1895, 8 months after John Irvine was killed.
 So Minnie was approximately 1 month pregnant when he was killed.

-In Minnie’s death notice it also mentions a Mrs W Mason of Mt Hawthorn as one of her children, although I cannot find any record of where or when she was born.
+In Minnie’s death notice it also mentions a Mrs W. Mason of Mt Hawthorn as one of her children.
+This would be her third child, Minnie Irvine, born 1883, who married William Mason.

 John Irvine was responsible for the excavation of the rock used to form the North and South Mole breakwaters forming that channel to the new harbour for Fremantle.
 This involved drilling and blasting the rock quarried from Rocky Bay and in the foothills of the Darling Ranges.